Biases in galaxy spectral analysis from strong lensing differential magnification effect and correction methods: Data Preparation

-We study the spatial distribution of different spectral properties within this galaxy using \textsc{ppxf} software \citep{Cappellari2004,Cappellari2017}, which utilizes the Penalized Pixel-Fitting method and MILES stellar population templates \citep{MILES2006} to fit spectra and extract galaxy spectral properties.
+We study the spatial distribution of different spectral properties within this galaxy using the \textsc{ppxf} software \citep{Cappellari2004,Cappellari2017} and the Vazdekis/MILES stellar population library \citep{Vazdekis2010} for spectral fittings \citep{Ge2018,Ge2019}.
 We truncate the spectrum of the galaxy at 8622\AA\ due to the significant noise at longer wavelength.
 The spatial distribution of H$\alpha$ flux, luminosity-weighted stellar metallicity, stellar age and spatially resolved N2-BPT diagram of the source galaxy are shown in Fig.\,\ref{Fig2_src_image}.
 The fitting result shows that the central region of this galaxy is of higher stellar metallicity and age, which is consistent with \citet{Lu2023}.
 The spatially resolved N2-BPT diagram indicates a central AGN and a star-forming disc with clumpy star-formation regions showing strong H$\alpha$ emission.
 We have checked that our emission line maps consist with the results of MaNGA Data Analysis Pipeline \citep[DAP,][]{mangaDAP}.